Everglades National Park | SLOUGH SLOG WET WALK

 Type of terrain at the bottom of the slough in Everglades National Park

-While the water is not likely to come up much higher than your waist, there is a good chance that you’ll take a spill, so do not bring an expensive camera or any other electronic devices that aren’t waterproof.
+While the water is not likely to come up much higher than your waist, there is always a chance of taking a spill, so do not bring an expensive camera or any other electronic devices that aren’t waterproof.
 For this trip I used my cheap point-and-shoot underwater camera.

-The tour guide stops at various points to talk about the plants and animals that live in the slough, as well as the geology of the area.
+The tour stops at various points, and the guide talks about the plants and animals that live in the slough, as well as the geology of the area.
 The first stop is in an area of dwarf cypress trees, and the tour ends at a cypress dome where full-size cypress trees grow.
 They are the same species of tree, it’s just that the dwarf cypress live in the shallow water where there are very few nutrients, whereas the cypress trees in the cypress dome grow from a deeper depression in the ground.
 Nutrients collect in this pit, allowing the trees to grow taller.

 Slough Slog tour guide talks about the ecology of the slough, Everglades National Park